kevalpanwala27/Dice-Game-Website/README.md

 # The Dice Game

-This is simple game created using html, css and javascript.
+This is a simple dice game website made by using html5, css3 and javascript.